 - 4.1 Equipment and material provided by the competitor. - Competitors are required to use their own device (no cell phone) and software (no Al driven artwork acceptable) for the 2025 competition.
 Each competitor may choose their own device and software to ensure their workflow and process is to what they are familiar with.
 The software must be version compatible with the rigs that will be provided.
 Competitors are only able to have a maximum of two computers running at a time.
 Multiple monitor setup is acceptable.
-Backup computers are acceptable. - Audio recording equipment is permitted. - If competitors are using a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked to be able to access documents and software which can be saved/installed to the hard drive. - Equipment (including iPad, tablets, laptops, desktops, monitors) is required to be set up during the orientation and it is required to remain at their site until the end of competition and only accessible during competition hours. - All competitors must bring their own adapters/ dongles to transfer files, such as USB hubs or a USB-C to allow for file transfer with thumb drives or external hard drive connections. - Optimum Hardware Requirements: - Mac or Windows based computers. - Intel Graphics Workstation i7 Quad Core Processors - o 1 TB HD - 16Gb RAM
+Backup computers are acceptable. - Audio recording equipment is permitted.

+- If competitors are using a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked to be able to access documents and software which can be saved/installed to the hard drive.

+- Equipment (including iPad, tablets, laptops, desktops, monitors) is required to be set up during the orientation and it is required to remain at their site until the end of competition and only accessible during competition hours.

+- All competitors must bring their own adapters/ dongles to transfer files, such as USB hubs or a USB-C to allow for file transfer with thumb drives or external hard drive connections.

+- Optimum Hardware Requirements:

+- Intel Graphics Workstation i7 Quad Core Processors

+- 1 TB HD

+- o 16Gb RAM

-- Dedicated video card (suggested 4 GB) as approved
+- Dedicated video card (suggested 2GB) as approved by Autodesk

-- o Flat Panel Display 1920 X 1080
+- Flat Panel Display 1920 X 1080

 - Sound card

 - Operating System -Windows 7 or 10 64 Bit

 - Wi-Fi enabled computer system

 - Suggested software:

-- 3D Software: Blender, Autodesk Maya, 3D Studio Max, and Cinema4D.
+- 3D Software: Blender, Autodesk Maya, 3D Studio Max, and Cinema4Dr.

-- 2D Software: Adobe CC Animate, ToonBoom Harmony, Krita, Pencil
+- 2D Software: Adobe CC Animate, ToonBoom Harmony, ToonBoom Storyboard Pro, Krita, and Pencil 2D.

-2D, ToonBoom Storyboard Pro.

-- Video Software: Adobe Premiere Pro, Adobe After Effects, and or Pro, Final Cut Pro (Mac)
+- Video : Adobe Premiere Pro, , Adobe After Effects, and Final Cut Pro (Mac)

-- Viewing Software: VLC
+- o Viewing Software: VLC

 - Audio software: Audacity

-- Additional Equipment and material suggested.
+- · Additional Equipment and material suggested.

 - Tablet and driver (Driver compatible with your system)

 - Headphones

 - Drawing materials

 - Empty USBs (Recommended USB 3)

-Please bring all necessary dongles to connect all your equipment, NTC does not provide such items.